The only baseball in the world right now is in Taiwan — and they need English broadcasters

 The five English-language games last week were done by Wang and McNeil, who likely rank as the self-governing island's most qualified English-language baseball broadcasters.

 In non-coronavirus times, Wang does TV commentary on MLB games in Mandarin for the Taiwan audience.
-McNeil is a Canadian ex-patriot, who works as a research analyst for a publishing company in Taiwan and he does baseball play-by-play as a hobby.
+McNeil is a Canadian expatriate who works as a research analyst for a publishing company in Taiwan, and he does baseball play-by-play as a hobby.

-These English broadcasts are a point of national pride, said Wang, as the island has received worldwide praise for its early, aggressive action against the coronavirus.
+The English broadcasts are a point of national pride, Wang said, as the island has received worldwide praise for its early, aggressive action against the coronavirus.

-"This is a good opportunity to introduce Chinese baseball to the world.
-I just realized, however, we're not just showcasing our baseball to the world, we're showcasing Taiwan and the achievement in pandemic prevention," said Wang, a native of Taiwan who spent his college and early adult years in Boston - learning English through Red Sox radio broadcasts of Joe Castiglione.
+"This is a good opportunity to introduce Taiwanese baseball to the world.
+I just realized, however, we're not just showcasing our baseball to the world — we're showcasing Taiwan and the achievement in pandemic prevention," said Wang, a native of Taiwan who spent his college and early adult years in Boston, learning English through the Red Sox radio broadcasts of Joe Castiglione.

 "Being able to tell the world that we did a good job on the air, through the platform of our baseball broadcasts, I really feel proud."

-Eleven holds TV rights to the Rakuten Monkeys, and Kang said her network is committed to do an English broadcast of all Monkeys home games through the rest of this season.
+Eleven holds TV rights to the Rakuten Monkeys, and Kang said the network is committed to do English broadcasts of all Monkeys home games through the rest of the season.

-Meanwhile, Wang said he and McNeil have been contracted to do a streamed English broadcast of this weekend's series between the Fubon Guardians and visiting Chinatrust Brothers on Momo TV.
+Wang said he and McNeil have been contracted to call a streamed English broadcast of this weekend's series between the Fubon Guardians and the visiting Chinatrust Brothers on Momo TV.

-So when another yet-to-be-announced pair of English speakers do Friday night's game between the Monkeys and Uni-President Lions on Eleven, it'll make the first time all games in a CPBL day will be available in English.
+So when another yet-to-be-announced pair of English speakers call Friday night's game between the Monkeys and the Uni-President Lions on Eleven, it'll mark the first time that all games in a CPBL day will be available in English.

 Both games start at 6:35 a.m.
 ET.